Good issue management

 Avoid copies

 Avoid using file based or offline communication.
-This leads to manual tasks to incorporate issues in BIMcollab Cloud.
+This leads to manual tasks to incorporate issues in BIMcollab Nexus.
 Which again could lead to delay and possibly mistakes as issues become out of sync.

 • Related Articles